omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 ---
 *Estimated completion time: 20 mins*

-This tutorial provides a step by step guide on how to mint an NFT on Immutable X. It is designed for developers building on Web3 for the first time, so anyone can follow along regardless of prior experience.
+This tutorial provides a step by step guide on how to mint an NFT on ImmutableX.
+It is designed for developers building on Web3 for the first time, so anyone can follow along regardless of prior experience.
 This has been simplified for educational purposes and we are working on expanding the content.

 By the end of this tutorial you will have: